georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-ttest-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]

 1. The p-value.

 Populations don’t have to be in the same index.
-If data sets are located in different indices, the term filter on the [`_index`](/reference/elasticsearch/mapping-reference/mapping-index-field.md) field can be used to select populations.
+If data sets are located in different indices, the term filter on the [`_index`](mapping-index-field.md) field can be used to select populations.

 ## Script [_script_15]

-If you need to run the `t_test` on values that aren’t represented cleanly by a field you should, run the aggregation on a [runtime field](docs-content://manage-data/data-store/mapping/runtime-fields.md).
+If you need to run the `t_test` on values that aren’t represented cleanly by a field you should, run the aggregation on a [runtime field](runtime.md).
 For example, if you want to adjust out load times for the before values:

 ```console
 GET node_upgrade/_search